Democrats Will 'Never' See President Trump's Tax Returns, White House Official Says

 Utah Sen. Mitt Romney, the GOP’s 2012 presidential nominee who has been an occasional critic of Trump’s, called Democrats’ actions “moronic.”

-He told NBC’s “Meet the Press” on Sunday that he believes Trump should release his tax returns, but by demanding them, “I think the Democrats are just playing along his handbook.”
+He told NBC’s “Meet the Press” that he believes Trump should release his tax returns, but by demanding them, “I think the Democrats are just playing along his handbook.”